alexktchen/simpleurlshortener/README.md

   * windows: https://docs.docker.com/docker-for-windows/
   * Linux/ubuntu https://docs.docker.com/install/linux/docker-ce/ubuntu/

-2. clone repository, and run the `./build.sh` in root folder, it will create an image name server.
+2. clone repository, and run the `./build.sh` in root folder, it will create an image named `server`.

-3. Run the docker compose command in root folder `docker-compose up -d`, it should created two containers in your docker.
+3. Run the docker compose command in root folder `docker-compose up -d`, it should created two containers `simpleurlshortener_server_1` `database` in your docker.

 API Doc: